-As of April 30, 2021, the Company had approximately \$48.1 million in cash and cash equivalents.
-Although the Company expects to have sufficient capital to fund its obligations, as they become due, in the ordinary course of business until at least July 2022, the actual amount of cash that it will need to operate is subject to many factors.
+As of July 31, 2021, the Company had approximately \$45.3 million in cash and cash equivalents.
+Although the Company expects to have sufficient capital to fund its obligations, as they become due, in the ordinary course of business until at least October 2022, the actual amount of cash that it will need to operate is subject to many factors.
 Over the past year, the Company has taken steps to obtain additional financing, including conducting sales of its common stock through its at-the-market ("ATM") program through A.G.P./Alliance Global Partners, an equity line financing arrangement with Lincoln Park Capital and the completion of a registered direct offering and concurrent private placement with two healthcare-focused, institutional investors in April 2021, as further described below.
-The Company received aggregate proceeds of about \$3.8 million during the six months ended April 30, 2021 upon the exercise of outstanding warrants, which were payable upon exercise.
+The Company also received aggregate proceeds of about \$3.8 million during the nine months ended July 31, 2021 upon the exercise of outstanding warrants, which were payable upon exercise.

-On April 12, 2021, the Company entered into definitive agreements with two healthcare-focused, institutional investors for the purchase of (i) 17,577,400 shares of common stock, (ii) 7,671,937 pre-funded warrants to purchase 7,671,937 shares of common stock and (iii) registered common share purchase warrants to purchase 11,244,135 shares of common stock ("Accompanying Warrants") in a registered direct offering (the "April 2021 Registered Direct Offering").
+In April 2021, the Company entered into definitive agreements with two healthcare-focused, institutional investors for the purchase of (i) 17,577,400 shares of common stock, (ii) 7,671,937 pre-funded warrants to purchase 7,671,937 shares of common stock and (iii) registered common share purchase warrants to purchase 11,244,135 shares of common stock ("Accompanying Warrants") in a registered direct offering (the "April 2021 Registered Direct Offering").
 The Company also issued to the investors, in a concurrent private placement (the "April 2021 Private Placement" and together with the April 2021 Registered Direct Offering, the "April 2021 Offering"), unregistered common share purchase warrants to purchase 14,005,202 shares of the Company's common stock (the "Private Placement Warrants").
-The Company received gross proceeds of approximately \$20 million, before deducting the fees and expenses payable by us in connection with the April 2021 Offering.
+The Company received gross proceeds of approximately \$20 million, before deducting the fees and expenses payable by the Company in connection with the April 2021 Offering.

 On November 27, 2020, the Company completed an underwritten public offering of 26,666,666 shares of common stock and common stock warrants to purchase up to 13,333,333 shares of common stock (the "November 2020 Offering").
-On November 24, 2020, the underwriters notified us that they had exercised their option to purchase an additional 3,999,999 shares of common stock and 1,999,999 warrants in full.
-The Company received gross proceeds of approximately \$9.2 million, before deducting the fees and expenses payable by us in connection with the November 2020 Offering.
-With these funds raised and a reduction in the operating expenses the Company believes that it has enough cash to fund its operations for one year from the date of filing.
+On November 24, 2020, the underwriters notified the Company that they had exercised their option to purchase an additional 3,999,999 shares of common stock and 1,999,999 warrants in full.
+The Company received gross proceeds of approximately \$9.2 million, before deducting the fees and expenses payable by the Company in connection with the November 2020 Offering.